UDOOboard/X86II-Docs/docs/10_Serial_Libraries/01_Java_Serial_Libraries.md

     cd serial_libraries_examples/java/

-3 - Check if the Arduino 101 is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .java sources with correct tty and save:
+3 - Check if the Arduino Leonardo is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .java sources with correct tty and save:

     UDOOserial.connect("/dev/ttyACM0");